reductstore/reductstore/docs/http-api/entry-api.md

 **x-reduct-last** - 1 - if a record is the last record in the query

+**x-reduct-label-\<name>** - a value of the \<name> label

 If authentication is enabled, the method needs a valid API token with read access to the entry's bucket.

+Since version 1.3, the database supports labels.
+If a record has some labels, the method sends them as headers that start with `x-reduct-label`.
 {% endswagger-description %}

 {% swagger-parameter in="path" name=":bucket_name" required="true" %}